S-BDT: Distributed Differentially Private Boosted Decision Trees: Scalable distributed learning

-The idea of the proof relies on composition of multiple mechanisms. \dpgbdt consists of the differentially private initial score mechanism, and then multiple training rounds, each outputting a single tree.
-The proof begins by decomposing \dpgbdt into the initial score step and the training rounds via sequential composition for Rényi DP.
-We can then seperately bound the Rényi divergences for the initial score and the training rounds.
+\dpgbdt consists of the differentially private initial score mechanism, and then multiple training rounds, each outputting a single tree.
+So the proof decomposes \dpgbdt into the initial score step and the training rounds via sequential composition for Rényi DP.
+We can then separately bound the Rényi divergences for the initial score and the training rounds.

-For the initial score we derive an analytical $(\alpha, \rho_\text{init}(\alpha))$-Rényi DP bound in ~\Cref{thmdpinitscore}, a generalization of the Laplace mechanism to arbitrary sensitivity, as the sensitivity of our initial score without noise depends on the number of data points in the dataset $D$, the privacy budget $\varepsilon_\text{init}$ and the clipping bound $m^*$ on the labels from $D$.
+For the initial score, we derive an analytical $(\alpha, \rho_\text{init}(\alpha))$-Rényi DP bound in ~\Cref{thmdpinitscore}, using a generalization of the Laplace mechanism to arbitrary sensitivity, as the sensitivity of our unnoised initial score depends on the DP approximated dataset size $|D|_\text{priv}$, the privacy budget for the initial score $\varepsilon_\text{init}$ and the clipping bound $m^*$ on the labels from dataset $D$.

 Next, we obtain a Rényi DP bound for the training rounds.
-Here is where the individual Rényi filter comes into play: A single training round consists of the individual Rényi filter application, i.e. computing the individual Rényi DP privacy losses via our analytical bound ~\Cref{thm:train_single_tree_individual_rdp}, then filtering out those data points that have fully expended their privacy budget, before finally running the training round.
-In this setup, the individual Rényi filter (c.f.~\Cref{thm:adaptive_composition_individual_privacy}) guarantees that an arbitrary amount of training rounds satisfies an a priori $(\alpha, \rho_\text{training}(\alpha))$-Rényi DP bound, as long as the individual Rényi DP accounting is sound.
+Here is where the individual Rényi filter comes into play: A single training round consists of the individual Rényi filter application, i.e. computing the individual Rényi DP privacy losses via our analytical bound \Cref{thm:train_single_tree_irdp_main_body} (for RDP: \Cref{cor:train_single_tree_rdp_main_body}) then filtering out those data points that have fully expended their privacy budget, before finally running the training round.
+In this setup, the individual Rényi filter (cf. \Cref{thm:adaptive_composition_individual_privacy}) guarantees that an arbitrary amount of training rounds satisfies an a priori $(\alpha, \rho_\text{training}(\alpha))$-Rényi DP bound, as long as the individual Rényi DP accounting is sound.
 Combining the two analyses, we get that the output of \dpgbdt satisfies $(\alpha, \rho_\text{init}(\alpha) + \rho_\text{training}(\alpha))$.
-The complete proof can be found in the appendix (c.f.~\Cref{thm:maintheorem_appendix}).
+For the complete proof we refer to the appendix. \end{proof}